eduardomoroni/react-clean-architecture/README.md

 I've been pretty busy lately, so I'll write as much as possible.

 ## Thanks
+- Microsoft for provide a [react native](https://github.com/Microsoft/TypeScript-React-Native-Starter) starter kit with all TypeScript configuration.
-- [Microsoft](https://github.com/Microsoft/TypeScript-React-Native-Starter) for provide an react native starter kit with all TypeScript configuration.
+- [Will Monk](https://github.com/wmonk) for provide a [react](https://github.com/wmonk/create-react-app-typescript) starter kit with all TypeScript configuration.